hkerstyn/axe-and-fire/misc/lore/Inheritance Letter.md

 To:
 Elaine Farther
-Hummingbird St. 48
-Chanceton, Lavender Republic
+Tennet Plaza 2
+Altine, Demestry

 From:
 Legal Advocacy Office
 Cupped & Sabre
 Makrone St. 7
-Charisma
+Castis, Cathedral

 Dear Ms. Farther,

-unfortunately we must inform you that you grandfather, Mr. Grant Farther, recently passed away due to old age.
-In his testament, he decreed that you shall inherit his agriculutural and residential property "Farthest Field", along with the surrounding land.
+unfortunately we must inform you that you grandfather, Mr. Trenton Farther, recently passed away.
+In his testament, he decreed that you shall inherit his property "Farthest Field" as well as the surrounding land.
-The property ownership deed alongside the house keys will be available for pickup at Russeau's notary office in Chanceton.
+The property ownership deed alongside the house keys will be available for pickup at Russeau's notary office in Altine.
+Furthermore we must ask you to come to our office in person to testify that your inheritance has been received.

 Our sincerest regards,
-Cupped & Sabre
+Hugo Cupped & Elizabeth Sabre